 Chair Sandoval requested a voice vote from Committee Members regarding the City providing citizens registered to speak free parking or a via bus pass.
-She stated that she did not support the recommendation.
+She stated that she supported the recommendation.

 Councilmember Bravo stated that he was in support of providing free parking and bus passes to residents addressing the Council and attending Board Meetings.